ErwanBarbedor/PlumeScript/readme.md

 #### Enhancement
 - Better error message when table key isn't valid.
+- When searching a valid name to suggest after an error, ignore lower/upper case.

 #### Bugfix
 - Compound opperator `-=` is correctly seen as a command, not a text.